-Also known as pour-in-place, the cast-in-place method involves forms built on top of cabinets or supports, and concrete that’s placed and finished on site.
+Some people call it pour-in-place, but the cast-in-place method involves forms built on top of cabinets or supports, and concrete that’s placed and finished on site.
 The process is similar to conventional concrete: Concrete is delivered to the site or mixed on site, placed in forms, spread, consolidated (usually with stinger vibrators), struck off, floated and then usually hard-troweled.

 While cast-in-place could conceivably be used for many types of countertop projects, it is best suited for large-scale projects that require a seamless look and would be difficult or impossible to transport or install.

 Since cast-in-place projects are not moved, reinforcing is not as critical as with precast.
 Cast-in-place uses a lot of conventional concrete techniques.
 The forming, placement, vibration and troweled finish are similar to conventional concrete.
 Mix design for cast-in-place concrete countertops is also similar to conventional concrete.
 In fact, ready-mix can be and often is used.
 For these reasons, many contractors with a background in concrete flatwork or decorative concrete often do cast-in-place.